Bevy Version: | 0.9 | (outdated!) |

 Bevy supports the following inputs:

-- Keyboard (detect when keys are pressed or released)
+- Keyboard (detect when keys are pressed or released, or for text input)

 - Touchscreen (with multi-touch)